 The module centres on five subjects – Water, Air, Earth, Life and Cycles:

 Water looks at the hydrological cycle, following the fate of rain as it falls, looking at different modes of interception and how they are measured.
 This is followed by a study of rivers: flows and changes in water composition as it moves from river source to ocean.
 Water also flows through and resides in the ground, and here you will investigate the interaction of this water with soils, at aquifers and springs.
 In this topic you will also look at water quality, water analysis and how we use water as a resource.

 Block 2: Air

-Air looks at the influence the atmosphere has on conditions at the Earth’s surface.
-You’ll explore the components of air and how they interact with one another and with the Earth, as well as the properties and phenomena that make up an everyday notion of the ‘weather’.
+Air looks at the influence the atmosphere has on conditions at the earth’s surface.
+You’ll explore the components of air and how they interact with one another and with the earth, as well as the properties and phenomena that make up an everyday notion of the ‘weather’.

 Block 3: Earth

-Next you will look at aspects of the Earth: rocks, landforms and soils.
+Next you will look at aspects of earth: rocks, landforms and soils.
 The topic starts by seeing how rocks are formed with different compositions, in a variety of environments.
 This is followed by a study of weathering: rocks and the minerals of which they are composed undergo physical and chemical (and some biological) erosion, forming insoluble fragments and soluble ions.
 Natural environmental processes such as weathering and erosion are responsible for the evolution of landscapes and so this topic continues with an investigation of landforms.
 Finally, you will look at soils, which are more than simply a growing medium for plants; on land they are the critical interface between the organic and inorganic environments.

 Block 4: Life

-The fourth block is Life.
 In this block you will study the variability of species distribution in different habitats, together with the fundamentals of sampling.
 In addition you will explore the requirements for growth for a variety of flora and fauna, along with the ability of an environment to supply these resources.